mp-learning-journey/mp-budget/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to acknowledge and thank [Microverse](https://www.microverse.org/) for providing the resources and the platform for this project.
+I would like to acknowledge and thank [Microverse](https://www.microverse.org/) for providing the resources and the platform for this project, and [Gregoire Vella](https://www.behance.net/gregoirevella) who is the owner of my project original template design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>